< Back to Shopping

 4. Humidity Control

-Humidity control features are crucial to keep the corks from drying and letting oxygen into the bottles.
+Humidity control features are crucial for preventing corks from drying and allowing oxygen into the bottles.
 Small-scale wine refrigerators might lack humidity control features.
-Ensure you have controls to maintain 50 to 70% humidity if you have a large collection.
+Ensure you have controls to maintain a humidity level of 50 to 70% if you have an extensive collection.

 5. UV Protection

-The wine cooler should have UV-resistant glass doors and use low-uv lighting to light the unit’s interior.
+The wine cooler should have UV-resistant glass doors and use low-UV lighting to light the unit’s interior.
 UV light can significantly degrade the wine quality and rush the aging process of the beverage.
-Keeping the bottles away from sunlight and any UV light is vital.
+Keeping the bottles away from sunlight and any other sources of UV light is vital.

 6. Vibration Reduction

-Vibration is rumored to disturb the sediments of the wine and affect the wine taste and quality.
+Vibration is rumored to disturb the sediments of the wine and affect the wine’s taste and quality.
 Vibration reduction features can protect against such dangers.
-You should remove your unit from vibrating machinery such as dishwashers to minimize vibration exposure.
+You should remove your unit from vibrating machinery, such as dishwashers, to minimize exposure to vibration.

 7. Wine Refrigerator Placement